fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 # Vectorizing Texts

 When computers "read" texts, they aren't reading them the same way that humans do.
-Computers are "reading" texts as [string bits](https://groups.csail.mit.edu/mac/ftpdir/scheme-7.4/doc-html/scheme_10.html), wherein bits are data with binary [0,1] structure.
-This information provides the computer with instructions for displaying text, sound, or images; but this doesn't mean the computer is able to understand the _meaning_ of those data---at least not in the same way that humans would be able to.
+Computers are actually "reading" texts as [string bits](https://groups.csail.mit.edu/mac/ftpdir/scheme-7.4/doc-html/scheme_10.html), wherein bits are data with binary [0,1] structure.
+This information provides the computer with instructions for displaying text, sound, or images; but this doesn't mean the computer understands the _meaning_ or _content_ of those data---at least not in the same way that humans do.

-A key task of the researcher is finding a way to convert the complexity of human language into terms that a computer can actually comprehend.
+A key task of the researcher who wants to do a computational text analysis is first finding a way to convert the complexity of human language into terms that a computer can actually understand.
 This is what **natural language processing** means: converting human language to computer language such that the computer can read texts like a human would and thus produce meaningful text analysis.

 A central part of natural language processing involves transforming texts into vectors (or matrices).
-Text vectors are just quantitative representations of texts; e.g., the numbers might represent the frequency of certain words in a document or corpus.
+Vectors are objects that lend themselves to a variety of computational operations, making them an ideal data structure for running computational text analysis.
+Note that text vectors are quantitative representations of qualitative information.
+Below, we'll see how to vectorize texts and what kinds of tools can be applied once we make this conversion.

 Full disclosure: Computers need A LOT of help interpreting text as data.
 The vast majority of time that you spend on text analysis will be on converting or "cleaning" your text data, AKA "pre-processing."